breatheco-de/content/src/content/how-to/how-to-concatenate-strings-on-python.md

 ## Concatenate using .format()

-Another way to concatenate in Python is by making use of the `format()` method.
+Another way to concatenate [strings in Python](https://4geeks.com/lesson/working-with-strings-in-python) is by making use of the `format()` method.
 It works similar to `f-Strings` since they both use curly brackets `{}` to insert variables but is available from version 2.7.

 This method doesn't need either to convert the number values into strings.